pbklink/motif-core/etc/motif-core.api.md

     export function initialiseStatic(): void;
 }

-// Warning: (ae-missing-release-tag) "DayTradesDataItemRecordTypeIdRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DayTradesDataItemRecordTypeIdTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class DayTradesDataItemRecordTypeIdRenderValue extends EnumRenderValue {
+export class DayTradesDataItemRecordTypeIdTextFormattableValue extends EnumTextFormattableValue {
     constructor(data: DayTradesDataItem.Record.TypeId | undefined);
 }